 The app also holds the potential to save hospital IT teams money because mobile developers will no longer have to link with multiple apps and devices, such as fitness trackers or glucose monitors.

 It will eventually include more clinical devices (a small wearable heart monitor that listens to heartbeats and reports data back in real time.)

 For the healthcare industry, the most intriguing aspect of Apple’s new technologies is the potential to unite feeds from many health monitors and report back to a hospital’s electronic medical records system, making the Apple Health app a tool for patient engagement.

 PilotFish’s eiConsole for HealthKit

-Create API’s that would be included with the eiConsole for HealthKit
+Create API’s that would be included with the eiConsole for HealthKit.

 Timing may be right:

 “Today there is no linkage between Apple’s HealthKit and any electronic health record (EHR),” Wald says.
-But, he says, by next fall personal health data will be flowing from the HealthKit repository into Mayo app, and then into the clinic’s electronic health record system.
+But, he says, by next fall personal health data will be flowing from the HealthKit repository into the Mayo app, and then into the clinic’s electronic health record system.